The Electrical/Plumbing Program is designed to prepare students to enter the career area as an apprentice or continue studies at the college level.

-Chris Tooley is joining Stafford in August of 2018
+Chris Tooley joined Stafford in August of 2018.

 Chris Tooley arrived in the Rutland area in 1992 following his enlistment in the U.S. Army.
 He has worked in the local plumbing and heating industry for 25 years and has helped train and mentor many Stafford graduates.
 Chris is a Master Plumber and a Gold Certified Oil Heat Technician.

 Evan Bathalon, Class of 2010

 I chose to come to STC because it’s a good experience to see what careers you would like to pursue.
 Because I was able to determine what career I wanted to pursue, I was able to become a master plumber.

 Program Advisory Committee